QuadraticBot/QuadraticBot2.0/README.md

 **Arguments**
 Winners (Required): The number of winners for this giveaway.
 Item (Required): The item that is being given away.
-Minutes (Required): The number of minutes for the giveaway to go on for.
+Minutes (Optional): The number of minutes for the giveaway to go on for.
-Hours (Required): The number of hours for the giveaway to go on for.
+Hours (Optional): The number of hours for the giveaway to go on for.
-Days (Required): The number of days for the giveaway to go on for.
+Days (Optional): The number of days for the giveaway to go on for.

 ### Invite: `/invite` Invite the bot to your server.